Jiaxigu/Jiaxigu.github.io/_posts/2020-08-14-command-alias.md

 	alias chist="history | awk '{CMD[$2]++;count++;}END { for (a in CMD)print CMD[a] " " CMD[a]/count*100 "% " a;}' | grep -v "./" | column -c3 -s " " -t | sort -nr | nl |  head -n10"

 And now I can type `chist` instead of that whole spaghetti magic.
-Be sure to avoid any collisions when assigning the aliases.
+Be sure to avoid any conflicts when assigning the aliases.

-## Refenrences
+## References

 - [https://developer.aliyun.com/article/620474]()